 The Prove It reading strategy encourages learners to defend their responses to comprehension questions and statements with specific evidence from the text or prior knowledge.

-Additionally, students understanding the Question-Answer Relationship (QAR) method is equally powerful and helps them answer questions based on the complexity of the question.
+Additionally, students mastering the Question-Answer Relationship (QAR) method method is equally powerful and helps them answer questions based on the complexity of the question.

-The Prove It reading strategy and QAR method will help your kiddos CRUSH the reading standardized tests!
+The Prove It reading strategy and QAR method will help your elementary test-takers CRUSH the reading standardized tests!

 12. Design Bulletin Boards Around Learning Objectives.

 Strategically use bulletin boards as learning tools to highlight important reading concepts.

 I used every single one of my boards to reflect a reading concept (or whichever objective I was targeting).

 And the best part is that all of them were student-designed!